Luton Town F.C.–Watford F.C. rivalry: The 21st century

-A League Cup meeting at Vicarage Road on 10 September 2002 was marred by hooliganism (much of which was blamed on totally inept preparation by the police, who were warned in advance of the match that there would be trouble), with fighting in Watford town centre, railway station and approaches to the football ground before the match.
-Once in the ground but before the game, Luton fans invaded the pitch several times and this led to the kick-off being delayed by a quarter of an hour.
+A League Cup meeting at Vicarage Road on 10 September 2002 was marred by hooliganism and saw fighting in Watford town centre, railway station and approaches to the football ground before the match.
+Before the game, Luton fans invaded the pitch several times leading to the kick-off being delayed by 15 minutes.
 A minute's silence, intended to mark the first anniversary of the 11 September attacks, was also abandoned.
 When the match finally got under way, Luton went on to win 2–1.
-After the game prosecutions were brought against 29 supporters; 25 from Luton – some of whom were banned from all football grounds for life – and four from Watford.
+After the game, prosecutions were brought against 29 supporters; 25 from Luton, some of whom were banned from all football grounds for life, and four from Watford.

-The two clubs were briefly back in the same division when Luton won League One and promotion into the Championship for a renewal of the rivalry during the 2005–06 season.
-This time the Police in Luton and in Watford took no chances of a repeat of the 2002 trouble.
+The two clubs were briefly in the same division when Luton were promoted to the Championship and played each other during the 2005–06 season.
 Watford won 2–1 at Kenilworth Road on 2 January 2006, and the return fixture was a 1–1 draw at Vicarage Road on 9 April.
 Watford ended the season with promotion to the Premier League, while Luton finished 10th.
-Although Watford were relegated back to the second-tier Football League Championship at the end of the 2006–07 season, Luton were concurrently relegated straight back to the third tier.
-A Further relegation followed for Luton in the 2007–08 season to the fourth tier; and yet another relegation in 2008–09 season (this time outside of the Football League altogether) to the Conference Premier.
-This was largely due to docked points and financial mismanagement.
+Although Watford were relegated back to the Championship at the end of the 2006–07 season, Luton were concurrently relegated back to League One.
+Luton were further relegated at the end of the 2007–08 season to League Two; and another relegation end of the 2008–09 season saw Luton in the National League, known at the time as the Conference Premier.
+This was largely due to docked points throughout these seasons as a result of financial mismanagement.